datalad-handbook/book/docs/basics/101-140-filesystem.rst

       **Find out more:** Symlinks!

-   If you have read the additional content in the section :ref:`symlinks`, you know that the same file content is only stored once, and copies of the same file point to the same location in the object tree.
+   If you have read the additional content in the section :ref:`symlink`, you know that the same file content is only stored once, and copies of the same file point to the same location in the object tree.